dioptra-io/caracal/README.md

 Caracal is a stateless ICMP/UDP IPv4/v6 Paris traceroute and ping engine written in modern C++ with Python bindings.
 It runs on Linux and macOS, on x86-64 and ARM64 systems.

+Caracal reads probe specifications, sends the corresponding probe packets at the specified rate, parse the eventual replies and outputs them in CSV format.

 ![Demonstration of the prober usage](data/cast.svg)

 ## Quickstart